TeslaNeuro/VoltPeek/README.md

 # VoltPeek

-VoltPeek is a smart, modular IoT data acquisition board designed for prototyping within laboratory and field environments.
+VoltPeek is a smart, modular IoT data acquisition system designed for prototyping within laboratory and field environments.